 Dom St Jakob

-Dom St Jakob 3 is where over-the-top baroque.
-The Asam brothers from Munich completed much of the sumptuous art and stucco work, though...
+Innsbruck's 18th-century cathedral is a feast of over-the-top baroque.
+The Asam brothers from Munich completed much of the sumptuous art...

 Das Stadtcafe sports a glam interior and a people-watching terrace facing the Hofburg.
 It can feel a bit schickimiki (self-consciously...